ocoboco/cloud-config-toolkit/usage-tutorial.md

 }
 ```

-Now using Cloud config toolkit, run the command to validate the configuration against schema:
+Using Cloud config toolkit, run the command to validate the application configuration against the schema:

 ```bash
 cct validate application-config.json
 ```

-Because application config doesn't have the required property `country`, the validation ends up with an error:
+Because the application config doesn't have the required property `country`, the validation command outputs an error:

 ```json
 [